FrancescoTamborra/Draw_a_digit/README.md

 The app will run on: [http://localhost:8080](http://localhost:8080/)

----
+## Retrain the model

-The model is already trained but if you want to modify something and retrain it you first need to:
+The model is already trained but if you want to modify something and retrain the network you first need to:

 - add these two lines to ``requirements.txt`` :